MarcWeber/tsmono/README.md

   {
     // more examples see below
     "directories": ["../"]
-    "dependencies": ["lib", "tool"] // lib and tool will be made available if found in directories }
+    "dependencies": ["lib", "tool", "git+https://github.com/bar/baz.git:name=baz", "bar:types"] // lib and tool will be made available if found in directories
+  }
 ```